ahoymarcus/nextjs-myjs-tech-blog/articles/data-exchange-formats-and-patterns2022-03-09.md

 #### File Transfer

-These are transfers via files exchange that can be in many text-based or binary formats:
+These are transfers via files exchange that can be in many text-based or binary formats, just like JSON, XML, CSV, etc.

-- Text-Based formats: these ones have the advantage of having a human redability.
-- JSON
-- XML
-- CVS

 #### Remote Procedure Call